 Lawyers for AlloDerm Hernia Mesh Complications

-Marc J. Bern & Partners and its experienced team of paralegals are reviewing potential lawsuits for individuals throughout the United States who have suffered serious injuries following hernia surgery with AlloDerm Regenerative Tissue Matrix.
+Marc J. Bern & Partners and its experienced team are reviewing potential lawsuits for individuals throughout the United States who have suffered serious injuries following hernia surgery with AlloDerm Regenerative Tissue Matrix.

 The use of AlloDerm mesh for hernia repair or abdominal reconstruction surgery has been linked to reports of serious and debilitating complications, including:

 - Abdominal Pain and Infection

 - Injury to Nearby Organs or Blood Vessels

 Financial compensation may be available through an AlloDerm hernia mesh lawsuit as a result of the manufacturer’s failure to provide adequate instructions on the use of the patch and failure to warn about the risk of complications.
 To review a potential case for yourself, a friend or family member, request a free consultation and claim evaluation.

 Marc J. Bern & Partners and its professional team are investigating potential AlloDerm lawsuits for individuals throughout the United States for individuals who have experienced problems after use of the product during hernia repair.

 AlloDerm is a biologic product made from donated human tissue, which was introduced by LifeCell in 1992 for use with burn patients, during dental surgery and for plastic or reconstructive surgery.

 Around 2000, LifeCell began promoting Alloderm for hernia repair and abdominal reconstruction surgery, which has been linked to a number of serious problems where the mesh may begin to stretch, expand, thin out or sag once implanted.